 Michael earned his Master of Arts in Innovation and Leadership from Kilns College and his Bachelor of Arts in Photography from The College of Santa Fe.
-Michael has 13 years of combined experience in gallery operations, non-profit work, and as a leader and implementer of innovative programs.
-He honed his skills and cultivated his knowledge through his work for The Rag Collection and Food for the Hungry, valley non-profit organizations serving the youth, the marginalized, and the disadvantaged.
+Michael has 13 years of combined experience in nonprofit leadership, strategic planning, and development of innovative programs and experiences.
+He honed his skills and knowledge through his work for The Rag Collection and Food for the Hungry, Valley non-profit organizations serving the youth, and the marginalized and disadvantaged.
 His experience as an artist, advocator, and leader in the arts sector has given him keen insight and desire for seeing communities transform through the power of the arts.
-As Interim Executive Director, Michael’s focus will be to strengthen existing collaborations, build new partnerships, and increase arts programing within West Valley cities and communities.
+As Executive Director, Michael focuses on strengthening existing collaborations, building new partnerships, and growing meaningful art and culture activity within the West Valley.

 In 2014, Chezale founded the first dance program for Eastpointe High School in its twenty-year history; serving underserved youth for over five years as a Dance Educator and Mentor.
 Since 2016, she has collaborated with Africana Studies at the University of Arizona as a practical dance instructor for Hip Hop dance courses under the nation’s pioneering Hip Hop Minor.
 Chezale is also represented as an actress and voice talent by Dani’s Agency in Arizona.
 Her passion in music is still prevalent with two full-length, studio recorded albums and collaborations under her belt.
 Some of her professional affiliations include that of non-profit organizations Owl & Panther, Creative Flowers of Unlock Creative, The Arts Foundation for Tucson and Southern Arizona, and the Arizona Commission on the Arts.